New Age Astrology in the Time of Computer Technologies

 There are many versions of what we could spot as the first (“professional”) astrological software in the USSR.
 Astrologer Elena Schepanovskaia (Semira) associated it with the Laboratory of Biodynamics at the Polytechnic University in Leningrad.
 The lab was founded in 1983 and headed by parapsychologist Vadim B. Polyakov (1938–1996).
 It hosted a group of scientists interested in the paranormal.
 A few of them are well-known personalities.
 Today’s director of the St Petersburg Academy of Astrology, Sergey V. Shestopalov, has created an astrological calculating program (later incorporated into the series of Newa software).
 Astrologer Vitaly Vetash (pseudonym) elaborated his particular interpretative application (Schepanovskaia 2012, 64).
 According to another source, Askold and Vladimir Bogdanov developed the earliest Soviet astrological software Prima (see also its latest version 5.0 (2018) http://primasoft.net), as well as some previous versions of Uranus (Maslikov 1998).
 In the early 1990s, software developer Vladimir Bogdanov moved to the US, collaborating with Michael Erlewine on Matrix Software projects and published articles in Matrix Journal (see, for instance, Bogdanov 1992).

 Early astrological programs geared to the needs of individual (post-)Soviet astrological schools and were sold to their students.
 For instance, Radix and AstroProf included particular techniques and interpretative modules of Avestan Astrology taught by Pavel Globa, but they were used actively by other “Westerners.”
 One of the current leading programs, Sotis, has a significant number of types for casting and analyzing horoscopes based on methods of post-Soviet astrological schools (Pavel P. Globa, Sergey V. Shestopalov, Mikhail B. Levin, Pavel A. Krivoruchko, and others).
 Astrological software in the post-Soviet space gradually evolved into a universal tool for different kinds of Western astrology.
-Originating in the late 1980s – early 1990s, professional software applications, written on the basis of Microsoft-DOS (for more information, see the repository http://old-dos.ru, ca. 86 hits), such as Uranus and Almagest, were supplemented and adapted to Windows OS.
+Originating in the late 1980s – early 1990s, professional software applications written based on Microsoft-DOS (for more information, see the repository http://old-dos.ru, ca. 86 hits), such as Uranus and Almagest, were supplemented and adapted to Windows OS.

 Interestingly, the calculations of these software applications are based on different sources of astrological ephemerides (since 1997, most of them are based on the Swiss Ephemeris computed by Alois Treindl and Dieter Koch (Astrodienst AG)).
 Another distinction can be made.
 The software is divided into programs for beginners and students of astrology (Uranus), programs for advanced practitioners (ZET, Stalker), and professional applications for “astrology researchers” (Almagest without any interpretative modules) (Zhadaev 2010).
 This distinction shows that the astrological milieu in the post-Soviet space is highly specialized and hierarchical.